-"Summer Breeze" led the way in 2017—a piece fashioned in metal and glass by South Haven sculptor Kathy Kreager that sits in front of Taste at the corner of Phoenix and Center St. Mark Toncray, Carolyn Robinson Finks, and John Sauve are the program's most recent contributing artists under the auspices of the South Haven Center for the Arts and [xxxx] program, Grow Your Own Sculpture.
+"Summer Breeze" led the way in 2017—a piece fashioned in metal and glass by South Haven sculptor and ArtPrize artist Kathy Kreager that sits in front of Taste Restaurant at the corner of Phoenix and Kalamazoo streets.
+Mark Toncray, Carolyn Robinson Finks, and John Sauve are the most recent Art On the Town artworks under the auspices of the Grow Your Own Sculpture program.

 “Dune Anchor,” by Mark Toncray, was inspired (as are many of his pieces) by "the intersection of our influence upon nature and nature’s influence upon us.”
 After a thirty-year career as a working artist, Toncray creates spare images that are "stripped of complex techniques" borne of "gesture; almost three-dimensional sketches."
 Wander down to Black River Tavern, 403 Phoenix St., and you can see what Mark means.